austinorth/pagerbot/README.md

 PagerBot is a simple program to do this.
-Provided with your PagerDuty and Slack API credentials, and some simple configuration, it will update the usergroups automatically, as well as posting a message to channels you select informing everyone who's currently on the rota.
+Provided with your PagerDuty and Slack API credentials, and some simple configuration, it will update the usergroups automatically, as well as posting a message to channels you select informing everyone who's currently on the rotation.

 # Installation